lupyuen/lupyuen.github.io/src/flash.md

     (For development, we have disabled encryption in the EFuse Configuration)

-1. Which is flashed to BL602 ROM at address `0x0`, whenever we update the firmware
+1. Which is flashed to BL602 Flash ROM whenever we update the firmware

 The BL602 Boot Firmware Source Code is located here...